mahabubamonju/Machine_Learning_Lab_Final/README.md

 # Machine_Learning_Lab_Final
-It is Machine Learning(NLP) based model.
+Machine Learning & Data Mining Lab Project.
+It is a source code of NLP based model.